 Most manual controls and menu functions require Access Level 2 unless otherwise noted.
-Access level 2 is entered by the use of a 003 pattern key in the cabinet door lock.
+Access level 2 is entered by opening the outer door of the MX1 panel with the 003 key, or enabling the Remote FBP's keypad using the 003 key.
 Those menu functions that could have an adverse effect if inappropriately used require Access Level 3.
-See Page 1-11 for a description of Access levels.
+See Page 1-10 for a description of Access levels.

-Multiple MX1 fire panels, along with other devices, may be connected together to form a network.
+Multiple MX1 fire panels along with other compatible panel-link devices, may be connected together to form a network.
 For details please refer to Chapter 9 Networking.